-*Students in grades 3 - 12 participate in a paper circuit activity using copper tape, LEDs, and coin batteries, while students in grades K-2 participate in a movement activity and squishy circuit activity using play doh.
+*Students in grades 3 - 12 participate in a paper circuit activity using copper tape, LEDs, and coin batteries, while students in grades K-2 participate in a movement activity and a squishy circuit activity using play doh.

 Lewis H. Latimer (1848-1928) was an African American inventor whose innovations in designing carbon filaments ushered in the age of electric light.
 Latimer was the son of fugitive slaves, a self-taught master draftsman, an expert on patent law, a poet, and painter--in short, a Renaissance man.
 The historic Victorian home of Lewis Latimer stands now as a testament to this talented and gracious man.